q4Zar/go-rest-api/readme.md

 ---

-## Quick Optimization
+## Quick Further Optimization
-- Check Balance Before Creating Order (i started but i'm running out of time so i just stick to the initial subject)
+- Check balance before creating an order (I started, but I'm running out of time, so I just stuck to the initial subject)
-- Go Client to query API
+- Go client to query the API
-- GET /assets /orders only returns Owner data like PATCH & DELETE
+- GET `/assets` and `/orders` should return only owner data, similar to PATCH & DELETE
 - ...
 ---

 ## Outro
-- Hope you like i enjoyed doing it, asynchronously some hours there and here for a week
+- I hope you like it.
+I enjoyed working on it, spending a few hours here and there over the course of a week.
-- I think it's a great implementation to start a good system
+- I believe it's a great implementation to start building a robust system.
-- I could have done an easie micro-framework and sqlx with RAW SQL but i wanted to try something else and i found goyave really pertinent and recent espacially with the files segmentations
+- I could have opted for a simpler micro-framework like `Echo` with `sqlx` and RAW SQL, but I wanted to try something different.
+I found Goyave to be very pertinent and recent, especially with its file segmentation features, making it more maintainable for a long-term product.
-- Don't hesitate if you have any questions
+- Don’t hesitate to reach out if you have any questions.